 Renaissance Maiolica at the Museo Correr

-November 2017: Venice in Peril Fund has adopted eighteen pieces of Renaissance Maiolica in the Museo Correr.
-Specialist conservation treatment will cost £18,000 and if you would like to support the project please do contact us.
+November 2017: Venice in Peril Fund adopted eighteen pieces of Renaissance Maiolica in the Museo Correr.
+Specialist conservation treatment cost £18,000.

-They form part of the 120 piece collection, most of which was put together by Teodoro Correr (1750-1830) and subsequently bequeathed to the city city.
-The collection is the subject of a new display and catalogue proposed for 2018.
+They form part of the 120 piece collection, most of which was put together by Teodoro Correr (1750-1830) and subsequently bequeathed to the city.
+The collection is the subject of a new display and catalogue proposed for later in 2019..

-The work will be carried out by the Conservation Department of the MIC, Museo Internazionale di Ceramica at Faenza who have submitted a specification for the costs.
+The work has been carried out by the Conservation Department of the MIC, Museo Internazionale di Ceramica at Faenza where the maiolica is now on show until 12 May.

 Click here to see the conservation in progress .https://www.youtube.com/watch?v=hetPE4Sa9wE